 However, all that’s required to change this text string Date into a numeric value (date serial number) is to perform a simple mathematical operation that does not change the value.
 Excel will then do the conversion for you.

 It’s not uncommon for database programs to export data in a text format.
 I downloaded some data from a web browser, and ended up with Dates that Excel didn’t recognize as Dates, but rather a Text string.

 In a previous post I used the Text to Columns feature to extract and convert the Month and Day into a Date Format.
 Excel used the computer’s System Date to supply the Year.
 Since all the data happened to be for 2010 there was no problem.

-Had there been data from any year other than 2010, the Month and Day wouldn’t … Read the rest
+Had there been data from any year other than 2010, … Read the rest

 There are times when generating a list of dates comes in handy.
 Perhaps you need to log something every day for an entire year.

 Or maybe you’re tracking stock prices and want to skip the weekend and only use weekday dates.
 How about a list of dates for each week of the year?
 Or just month ending days?

 Dates for all of these examples can be created with Excel by filling a series.